P3rch/affine_cipher/README.md

 Depending on existence of files, you will get a confirmation of success or information that the file was not found.

-For example, if the aim was only to cipher the plaintext , the output would be:
+For example, if the aim was only to cipher the plaintext, the output would be:
 ```
 Ciphering in progress...
 	Saved to "ciphered.txt".